Jumpscale/g8cockpit/scripts/readme.md

 Or you can just run the script without any options and it will interactively ask you the information as the installation is going.
 `./cockpit.py install`

+remarks for mothership1 usage
+- mothership 1 gener8 url = www.mothership1.com
+- virtual datacenter needs to exist, can be the default one
+- locations are: ca1,uk1,eu1 (to know location of your space got to space settings [https://www.mothership1.com/wiki_gcb/CloudSpaceSettings#/list] it will print e.g. canada